check-spelling-sandbox/openbook-templates/templates/hotel/amenities.md

-# Amendities, services & features
+# Amenities, services & features

-This is information about services, amendities and features offered by the hotel.
+This is information about services, amenities and features offered by the hotel.

 ## Free Services